Cynnwys

 Crime Severity Score

-The CSS has been developed as an additional measure to supplement existing Office for National Statistics (ONS) statistics on crime.
-This new measure weights different types of crime according to severity, with more serious crimes carrying a higher weight to better reflect the level of harm to society and demand on the police caused by crime.
+The Crime Severity Score dataset has been developed as an additional measure to supplement existing ONS statistics on crime, for police force areas and Community Safety Partnerships.
+This measure weights different types of crime according to severity, with more serious crimes carrying a higher weight to better reflect the level of harm to society and demand on the police caused by crime.
 The data tool enables production of summary charts on trends and comparisons between areas.

 Many of our tables contain data broken down by both personal and household characteristics.
-Personal characteristics include age, sex, ethnicity, marital status, and employment.
-Household characteristics include household structure, tenure, household income and accommodation type.
+Personal characteristics include such characteristics as age, sex, ethnicity, marital status and employment.
+Household characteristics include such characteristics as household structure, tenure, household income and accommodation type.

 The following datasets contain data with these specific demographic breakdowns: